dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/upgrade.md

 ---
 layout: default-layout
-title: How to update - Dynamsoft MRZ Scanner for Android
+title: How to update - Dynamsoft MRZ Scanner for iOS
-description: Follow the upgrade instructions to learn to upgrade MRZ Scanner SDK Android edition from 2 to 3.
+description: Follow the upgrade instructions to learn to upgrade MRZ Scanner SDK iOS edition from 2 to 3.
 keywords: updates guide, android
 needAutoGenerateSidebar: true
 needGenerateH3Content: true